witchhazelz/witchhazelz/README.md

                                                              ₊˚ʚ ᗢ₊˚✧ ﾟ.
 - 🌀Hi, I’m Hazel!
+15yo!
 - 🫧I’m interested in videogames and random code thats interesting lol
-- 🍥 I’m currently learning ap precalc!
+- 🍥I like corn cheese with steak and spicy ramen.
+Please try it.
 - 💿I’m looking to collaborate on videogames, security stuff, and anything fun!
 - 💌 How to reach me: don't. (unless I know you!)